The Ergo 'Box' model#

 An example box#

-Consider the 'proof-of-no-premine' from the Ergo genesis state.
+Consider the 'proof-of-no-premine' box from the Ergo genesis state.
 This box contains the last block IDs from Bitcoin and Ethereum at the launch time, as well as the latest news headlines:

 {